The Resolved Elliptic Genus and the D1-D5 CFT: The resolved elliptic genus (REG)

 Since the arguments made in Section \ref{ssec:superselection} about the nature of lifting and superselection sectors were made with reference to the second-order deformation of the symmetric orbifold theory by the twisted-sector modulus \eqref{eq:deformation_op_def}, the second-order BPS spectrum needs to be exact for the REG to be a fully protected index.
 While this has been long thought to be true in the D1-D5 CFT, as well as in a wide number of other theories, recent work~\cite{Chang:2025mqp,Choi:2025bhi} casts doubt on this for $\mathcal{N}=4$ super Yang-Mills, where non-perturbative effects invalidate a similar extrapolation.

 We also note that the representations of the $\widetilde{su}(2)_2\subset\scrA$ algebra which we used in defining superselection sectors for the first-order deformed supercharge is only natural from the free orbifold point.
 Away from the free point, the $\widetilde{su}(2)_2$ charge is not a good quantum number; the currents for $\widetilde{su}(2)_2$ defined at the free point are known to get lifted once deformed \cite{Benjamin:2021zkn,Guo:2019ady}.
-Therefore, it is likely that at a generic point in moduli space the division of states into REG sectors by the values $\jt_2$ is not a very useful labeling.
-Despite this, the REG does provide a meaningful separation of the free orbifold's BPS spectrum, one that is consistent with second-order lifting and demonstrates detailed matching with the bulk Kaluza-Klein spectrum.
+Therefore, it is likely that at a generic point in moduli space the division of states into REG sectors by the values $\jt_2$ is not a very useful labeling.\footnote{Note, however, that in the K3 theory the $SU(2)_1$ outer-automorphism bundle over moduli space can be studied using the $tt^*$ equations \cite{deBoer:2008ss, deBoer:2008qe}.
+It would be interesting to investigate whether the same method can be generalized to the $T^4$ case to study the $\widetilde{SU}(2)_1\times \widetilde{SU}(2)_2$ outer-automorphism bundle and track the evolution of the REG sectors as we deform away from the free orbifold point. } Despite this, the REG does provide a meaningful separation of the free orbifold's BPS spectrum, one that is consistent with second-order lifting and demonstrates detailed matching with the bulk Kaluza-Klein spectrum.